Myoclonus epilepsy with ragged-red fibers

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-In this article, the authors address the workup and approach to management for a pediatric or adult patient presenting with a first seizure.
+Seizures are dramatic and frightening occurrences for both the patient and those who witness them.
+Clinicians should be familiar with and reassuring about the workup and approach to management for a pediatric or adult patient presenting with a first seizure.

 • First seizure (single or multiple events within 24 hours) represents a frequent presentation of new-onset seizures, accounting for up to a third of such presentations.
 However, the majority of these patients will not go on to have recurrent seizures (ie, epilepsy).

-• Although treatment reduces recurrence risk, it does not alter long-term prognosis.
-Therefore, reserving treatment until occurrence of the second seizure is appropriate in most cases, especially in children and adolescents.
+• Although pharmacologic treatment reduces recurrence risk, it does not alter long-term prognosis.
+Therefore, reserving treatment until the occurrence of the second seizure is appropriate in most cases, especially in children and adolescents.

 • Education and counseling for patients with a first seizure is important both for treatment choices and for safety considerations.